-Dream symbols could help in psychotherapyNovember 8th, 2012 in Psychology & Psychiatry /
+Dream symbols could help in psychotherapyNovember 8, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Dream images could provide insights into people's mental health problems and may help with their treatment, according to a psychology researcher from the University of Adelaide.